The Never-Ending Stencil

 He woke up the next morning and ran into his room and shouted “MY HAPPY TREES!”
 I was so glad that I had created a space that made him so excited.
 Every late night, every muscle ache and every minute was worth the smile I got from this amazing child.

-We are so happy with the outcome and are ready to get him all moved in to his big boy room.
+We are so happy with the outcome and are ready to get him all moved into his big boy room.
 Right now he is at Mom’s house for a visit and I will get to work on his headboard, light fixture, and all the other projects on my list.
-Including the hallway the connects the boys bedroom.
+Including the hallway that connects the boys’ bedrooms.